 Then, make sure to update or publish your post.

 That’s it!
-Your post will now stick to your blog’s front page until you remove the check.
+Your post will now stick to your blog’s front page or homepage until you remove the check.

 If you want to make an older post sticky, follow the same steps and just click the ‘Update’ button at the top.

 You can also make older posts sticky with the Quick Edit feature.

-Simply go to the Posts » All Posts page from your dashboard and search for the respective post title.
+Simply go to the Posts » All Posts page from your admin area and search for the respective post title.
 Next, you need to click the ‘Quick Edit’ option below it.

 After that, you will see the quick edit options, including a sticky post checkbox at the bottom on the right side.